My husband’s favorite cookies are these White Chocolate Macadamia Cookies. They are high on my list of favorites too.

 This time, because I was baking for so many people, I used my regular ice cream scoop which is 1/4 cup.
 Use the larger ice cream scoop to make an excellent presentation.
 When someone receives these White Chocolate Macadamia Cookies or my chocolate chip cookies, their first comment is always about the size.
 Their second comment is always “These are the best cookies I have ever eaten.”
 Always wrap them individually in plastic wrap to help keep them fresh for a longer period.

 I have been baking these cookies for at least 15 years.
 I started baking these with my son Caleb.
-I would sit my special needs son Caleb on the kitchen counter to help me bake.
-He loved baking and it was great for his memory.
+I would sit my special needs son on the kitchen counter to help me cook.
+He loved baking, and it was perfect for his memory.
 He has a shunt and has had 17 brain surgeries.
-He has cerebral palsy and seizures.
-He will be 17 this summer and still loves to bake.
+Caleb has cerebral palsy and seizures.
 You can read all about Caleb on my blog.

 I use both shortening and butter.
-The butter is for flavor but too much butter will cause your cookies to spread to thin.
+The butter is for flavor, but too much butter will cause your cookies to spread too thin.
 The shortening will not spread out as much as butter.
 A combination of both makes a great cookie.
-I also like to use a combination of both brown sugar and granulated sugar along with 2 egg yolks and 2 whole eggs.
+I also like to use a mix of both brown sugar and granulated sugar along with two egg yolks and two whole eggs.

 - Whip the butter, shortening, and sugars until light and fluffy.

 - Mix in the dry ingredients just until you do not see any powder, and everything is incorporated.